 The morning classroom snacks are provided by parents on a rotating weekly schedule.
 Families are responsible for providing healthy morning snack for the entire class on the weeks assigned to them.
-We encourage fruits and vegetable as options for snack.
-All items must be delivered to the classroom in whole, uncut form to avoid cross contamination.
-Teachers will cut snack according to licensing and NAEYC standards.
 We ask that all prepackaged items include 5 or less ingredients.
-On Fridays, the family will provide only 100% juice for the class.
+On Fridays, the family only provides 100% juice for the class.
 Early Childhood Education Center provides a challah, which is delivered to your classroom.
 Teachers are responsible for serving the snack and water/juice to the children.